-I found that administrative staff, as well as general staff move throughout the compound frequently, this movement of staff deters any violation of the PREA policy, and more importantly provides an overall safe environment for both inmates and staff.
+The overall inmate movement is monitored by staff who are posted within the housing units, as well as posted throughout the facility.
+During the onsite audit, I observed staff moving throughout the facility this movement of staff deters any violation of the PREA policy and more importantly provides an overall safe environment for both inmates and staff.